Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Conclusion

 \section{Conclusion}

-We presented \method{}.
-A method to perform multi-hop reasoning by embedding queries to boxes and mapping logical operators to purely geometric operations.
+We present \method{}, a method to perform multi-hop reasoning by embedding queries to boxes and mapping logical operators to purely geometric operations.
 We additionally introduced a transitive loss function that preserves the ordered structure of transitive relationships.
-Our results show outperforming results over baselines on diverse types of knowledge graph queries.
-Regarding societal impact, our work can be sensitive to the type of information it is used on.
-Therefore, a positive impact can involve improved knowledge retrieval and reasoning capabilities in question-answering systems, whereas if false information is added to knowledge bases our work could potentially have negative impact.
+Our experiments show that \method{} outperforms baselines on diverse types of knowledge graph queries.